Broke-iOS-Developers/Unplanned/README.md

 **Optional Nice-to-have Stories**
+* User can log in
+* User can register a new account
 * Users can rate the places they've been to.
 * Users can see the places they've been to.
 * Users can like or mark places they've been to and blacklist it to the randomizer so they can try completely new things.